libp2p/jvm-libp2p/README.md

 ## Android support

 The library is basically being developed with Android compatibility in mind.
-However we don't aware of any library usage in production.
+However we are not aware of anyone using it in production.

 The `examples/android-chatter` module contains working sample Android application.
 This module is ignored by the Gradle build when no Android SDK is installed.